orientechnologies/orientdb-docs/PyOrient-OGM-Schemas.md

 ## Building Schemas from Classes

 PyOrient only maps classes to the database schema that belong to the registry on your PyOrient `Graph` object.
-There are two types of registeries, one indicating a vertex, (or node), and the other an edge, (or relationation).
+There are two types of registries, one indicating a vertex, (or node), and the other an edge, (or relationship).
 Adding Python classes to the registries is handled through subclassing.
 For instance,

 ```py
 from pyorient.ogm import declarative